databrickslabs/automl-toolkit/README.md

 Have a great idea that you want to add?
 Fork the repo and submit a PR!

 ## Legal Information
-This software is provided as-is and is not officially supported by Databricks.
+This software is provided as-is and is not officially supported by Databricks through customer technical support channels.
+Support, questions, and feature requests can be communicated via email -> benjamin.wilson@databricks.com or through the Issues page of this repo.
 Please see the [legal agreement](LICENSE.txt) and understand that issues with the use of this code will not be answered or investigated by Databricks Support.

 ## Core Contribution team
 * Lead Developer: Ben Wilson, Practice Leader, Databricks